Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lillian was one of the first female engineers to earn a PhD and one of the first practitioners of organizational psychology.

-She then went on to earn a PhD in psychology from Brown University in 1915.
-Lillian had previously married Frank Bunker Gilbreth in 1904.
-Together, the couple produced some of the most influential research in the history of management and engineering.
+She then went on to study and earned a PhD in psychology from Brown University in 1915.
+Prior to that, Lillian married Frank Bunker Gilbreth in 1904.
+Together, they produced some of the most influential research in the history of management and engineering.

 Lillian Moller Gilbreth - “Một thiên tài trong